 The world is changing very fast.
 Big will not beat small anymore.
 It will be the fast beating the slow.”Rupert Murdoch

-Emily Noatch, Systems Manager, has been with Advanced Industrial Marketing since 2007 and specializes in AIM's e-Learning Center.
 During the development stage, Emily played a large role in the creation, organization, and implementation of AIM's LMS (learner management system), and continues to oversee its maintenance and improvements.
-Emily also edits the videos contained within training modules, as well as making occasional updates to the modules themselves.
-In the past, Emily has also been involved with Blueprinter® Software upgrades and the development of AIM's website.

-Emily graduated from The University of Akron with a Bachelor of Music in Piano Performance; she also took some classes in Graphic Design which she applies to her job at AIM.
+Emily graduated from The University of Akron with a Bachelor of Music in Piano Performance.
 Emily continues to study music, perform, and teach piano in her spare time.

-Recently married, Emily enjoys life with her husband, Chris, and her horse, Mateo.
-Emily loves training horses, practicing the piano, and doing anything that will get her outside and into the sunshine!
+Emily and her husband, Chris, live in Ohio and enjoy hiking and traveling together often.
+Emily loves training horses as time allows and doing anything that will get her outside and into the sunshine!

 The arrogance of success is to think that what you did yesterday will be sufficient for tomorrow.”William Pollard